danielabar/meblog/src/markdown/active_storage_form_errors.md

 bin/rails db:migrate
 ```

-The Active Storage installation generates a database migration to create two tables: `active_storage_blobs` to store information about the uploaded file, and `active_storage_attachments`, which associates the blob to a model.
+The Active Storage installation generates a database migration to create two tables:

+1. `active_storage_blobs` to store information about the uploaded file.
+2. `active_storage_attachments`, which associates the blob to a model.
 This can be any model in your application, which is accomplished via [polymorphic association](https://guides.rubyonrails.org/association_basics.html#polymorphic-associations) under the hood.

-Now we can use the `scaffold` generator to generate a migration, model, controller, views, and route definitions for the `ExpenseReport` model, which has a dollar amount, description, date on which the expense was incurred, and a receipt, which is an attachment:
+Now we can use the `scaffold` generator to generate a migration, model, controller, views, and route definitions for the `ExpenseReport` model.
+This model will have a dollar amount, description, date on which the expense was incurred, and a receipt, which is an attachment:

 ```bash
 bin/rails g scaffold ExpenseReport \